Signs and Symptoms of Prescription Pain Reliever Abuse

 - Loans of money may be asked for and items from the homes of family members may go missing.

-- Long sleeved clothes may be worn if the person is a intravenous drug user.
+- Long sleeved clothes may be worn if the person is an intravenous drug user.

 The Nature of Addiction Means that Most Addicts Will Reject Help

 Many of those addicted to opiates will need addiction recovery help to leave drugs behind.
-If you see these signs and can't get the person's agreement to go to rehab, call Narconon.
 One of the ways that Narconon can help addicted people, in addition to proving lasting sobriety from their effective drug rehabilitation program, is by helping send an interventionist into this situation.
 A professional interventionist can help the addicted person find the desire in his or her heart to be free from drugs and agree to go to rehab.